-February 10, 1993: Apple launches the Macintosh Color Classic, its first color compact Apple Mac.
+February 10, 1993: Apple launches the Macintosh Color Classic, the company’s first color compact Mac.

-From our 2017 perspective of Retina 5K displays and commonplace 27-inch screens, it seems amazing that there was ever a time when the Color Classic wowed us in this department.
+From our 2019 perspective of Retina 5K displays and commonplace 27-inch screens, it seems amazing that the Color Classic wowed us in this department.
 But it did.

-The 10-inch Sony Trinitron color display was a whole inch larger than the 9-inch screens previous compact Macs had relied on, while its 256 colors (upgradeable to thousands with the “Mystic” 68040 upgrade) looked astonishingly sharp on the 512×384 pixel resolution monitor (again, upgradeable to 640×480).
+The 10-inch Sony Trinitron color display measured a whole inch larger than the screens previous compact Macs relied upon.
+Meanwhile, its 256 colors (upgradeable to thousands with the “Mystic” 68040 upgrade) looked astonishingly sharp on the 512×384-pixel monitor (again, upgradeable to 640×480).

-This allowed for upgrades like swapping out the 10MB RAM and 32-bit 68030 CPU as a way of extending the machine’s life past that which Apple originally intended.
+This allowed for upgrades like swapping out the 10MB RAM and 32-bit 68030 CPU to extend the machine’s life.

-Sadly, this great sequel was never made available for sale in the United States, although if you do fancy picking up a Color Classic today, this is the one to get your hands on if you can.
+Sadly, this great sequel never went up for sale in the United States.
+However, if you fancy picking up a Color Classic today, this is the one to get your hands on if you can.

 Do you remember the Macintosh Color Classic?
 Leave your comments and recollections below.